 Wellspring offers a variety of hands on gardening courses with a focus on organic growing practices.
 Please visit our Events Page for the complete list of gardening classes in 2014!

 One of the best parts of the growing season is the diverse variety of produce that varies month to month!
 Wellspring offers a series of monthly cooking classes, inspiring students based on veggies that are at their peak during the season.
 In each class, a chef leads demos and tastings, while providing healthy cooking tips.
 Wine served to accompany each tasting and recipe handouts for students to take home.
 Classes are held the 2nd Thursday of each month from 6 to 8 pm at Wellspring

 Cost: $30 for those pre-registered the Monday before, $35 at the door (if openings) - $160 for the entire 6 class series.
-Please use the PayPal Buttons below to register.
+Please register on home page or events page

 2014 Season Class Schedule - Classes may be taken individually or as the complete series.